 - How will you deal with zoom and screen fatigue?

-- Find a way to connect with nature.
-E.g., find a spot to sit that is near a window, so you can give your eyes and imagination breaks from the computer screen
+E.g. Find a spot to sit that it near a window, so you can give your eyes and imagination breaks from the computer screen

 - Take small, frequent breaks to take care of yourself.